 5. Concerns of the Public other than Agenda Items:

 Mr. Bob Spencer of 709 N West Torch Lake Drive Kewadin, MI 49648 submitted a comment card and was present.
-Bob welcomed the newest Planning Commission member: Cole Schumaker, as well as expressed appreciation and congratulated the commission on its efforts,
+Bob welcomed the newest Planning Commission member: Cole Shoemaker as well as expressed appreciation and congratulated the commission on its efforts,

 6. Discussion and Possible Action on Proposed Amendments to Sections 2.16.B and 19.02.B Regarding Allowed Structures in Front and Rear Setback Areas: